lee-dohm/stargate-rp-resources/notes.md

 ## Everyman Skills

-Because the Stargate campaign consists of many cultures both primitive, modern, and advanced, there are differing sets of everyman skills based on the culture in which one was raised.
+Because the Stargate campaign consists of many cultures at varying levels of development, there are differing sets of everyman skills based on the culture in which one was raised.
 All characters from these cultures have each of the everyman skills at the "familiarity" level, an 8- roll, for free.

 ### Jaffa